Skip to content

 Software lab and requirements

 In the software lab sessions, the participants are trained on practical applications, deploying the open source software OpenLB.
 Option B (Wednesday to Friday): Special focus is placed on case studies, which are important to understand and verify the theory presented in the lectures (Monday and Tuesday).
 By the help of experienced tutors, beginners are enabled to set up simulations for relevant problems.
-Option A (Monday to Wednesday): Experienced applicants and developers are supervised by tutors (Monday to Wednesday) to solve their own application problems and/or implement their own LBM.
+Option A (Monday to Wednesday): Experienced applicants and developers are supervised by tutors (Monday to Wednesday) to solve their own application problems and/or implement their own LBM in OpenLB.
 They work independently (Thursday and Friday), though discussions with the tutors are always welcome.

 To guarantee personal tutoring and intensive exchange between experienced mentors and novices, the lab is limited to 50 participants.
 The attendees are responsible to bring their own laptop equipped with: